Conflicts of Interest

 The Foundation will maintain a record of actions taken when there is a conflict of interest present with respect to any grant or transaction.

-The general counsel will provide an annual report to the audit committee reflecting all transactions in which there was a conflict of interest and the actions taken.
+The VP/GC will provide an annual report to the Audit Committee reflecting all transactions in which there was a conflict of interest and the actions taken.

 Part II - Limitation on Acceptance of Gifts